isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

      definition only says the sub-option space is "vendor-encapsulated-options-space"

    The output definition selection is a bit simpler:

    - If the packet belongs to a client class which defines the option 43 use this definition
    - If defined at the global scope use this definition
-   - Otherwise use the built-in last resot definition.
+   - Otherwise use the built-in last-resort definition.

    Note as they use a specific/per vendor option space the sub-options are defined at the global scope.